MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

     :::image type="content" source="./media/virtual-machine-manage-extension/add-custom-script-extension-1.png" alt-text="Screenshot showing + Add selected to add an extension in the chosen Arc-enabled VM." lightbox="./media/virtual-machine-manage-extension/add-custom-script-extension-1.png":::

 1. In the **Install extension**, choose from the available extensions.
-In this example, we will deploy the **Custom Script Extension for Windows - Azure arc**.
+In this example, we'll deploy the **Custom Script Extension for Windows - Azure arc**.

     :::image type="content" source="./media/virtual-machine-manage-extension/add-custom-script-extension-2.png" alt-text="Screenshot showing the Custom Script Extension selected in the chosen Arc-enabled VM." lightbox="./media/virtual-machine-manage-extension/add-custom-script-extension-2.png":::